kerubistan/kerub/README.md

 Such solutions and technologies are:
  * No host agent
  * Event driven, no poll
- * NoSQL for VM data
+ * NoSQL document store for VM data
- * User requirements
+ * User expectations
- * Scheduling as an optimization problem
+ * Scheduling as an optimization/constraint enforcement problem
  * No host-cluster
  * KSM
  * Simplicity in deployment and development
  * Minimal hardware requirements